huyquangdao/huyquangdao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Dao Quang Huy.
-Currently, I'm working as a Research Engineer at Singapore Management University (SMU), under the supervision of Assistant Professor Dr. <a href='https://liziliao.github.io'>Liao Lizi </a>.
+Currently, I'm a first-year PhD student at School of Computing and Information Systems, Singapore Management University (SCIS - SMU).
+Prior to my Phd career, I worked as a Research Engineer at Singapore Management University (SMU), under the supervision of Assistant Professor Dr. <a href='https://liziliao.github.io'>Liao Lizi </a>.
 Previously, I joined the 1st Batch of the FPT AI Residency Program and worked with Dr. <a href='https://andrew-dungle.github.io'>Dung D. Le </a> who is an Assistant Professor at VinUniversity, Vietnam.
 In 2021, I earned my Bachelor's Degree in Information Technology from University of Engineering and Technology, Vietnam National University (UET - VNU).
 More details can be found in my <a href = ''>CV</a>.

 My research directions focus on Natural Language Processing, Graph Neural Network.
-Besides, I'm also interested in emerging research topics such as Task-oriented Dialogue Systems and Conversational Recommendation.
+Besides, I'm also interested in emerging research topics such as Task-oriented Dialogue Systems, Conversational Recommendation, and Large Language Models.
+My research aims to address following problems:

+- Dialogue Policy Planning under Proactive Dialogue Scenarios.
+- Retrieval-augmented Generation and Recommendation.